UAAP Street Dance Competition

-The UAAP Street Dance Competition is a new annual event of the University Athletic Association of the Philippines during the closing ceremonies.
-This is to encourage more students to watch since less spectators attend the closing ceremonies, where players are awarded for their performance.
-Results of the street dance competition, together with the drum line competition, will not be added to the computation of UAAP Overall Championship.
+The UAAP Street Dance Competition is an annual event of the University Athletic Association of the Philippines (UAAP) during the closing ceremonies.
+This is to encourage more students to watch since few spectators attend the closing ceremonies, where players are awarded for their performance.
+Results of the street dance competition, together with the drum line competition, will not be added to the computation of the overall championship of the UAAP.

+Nonetheless, in Season 88, the league decided to finally hold the Street Dance competition as a standalone event, separate from the closing ceremonies.